adidas/api-guidelines/guides/complete-api-development.md

   1. Eventually, when the updated design is ready to be deployed for production, merge the branch to the production branch

-  1. Follow this guide from "Expose the API using Mashery"
+  1. Follow this guide from "Expose the API using Mashery" step